Public key distribution that is verifiably secure from man-in-the-middle (MITM) attacks.

 A man-in-the-middle attack is when you try to send your public key to someone else, and an attacker intercepts your communication and replaces the public key you are sending with one of their own public keys.
 If they do this for both parties who are trying to communicate, then they will be able to read, modify, and impersonate your encrypted messages.

-Other secure email services such as Lavabit and Hushmail have managed the private keys for their users.
-This made them a target for government spying agencies who forced them to divulge these keys.
-Lavabit wasn't shutdown by the government, they chose to shutdown their services because they didn't want to be complicit in continuing to hand over secret user information.
-AuthMA is different because we only collect and serve public registration information and do not hold any secret information about users.
-Thus, we would not be capable of assisting a spying agency in any way.
+Encryption isn't illegal, it is the backbone of all secure online services.
+Previous secure email services such as Lavabit and Hushmail tried to alleviate the hassle of key management by managing the private keys for their users.
+This made them a target for third parties (such as the NSA) who wanted them to hand over those private keys.
+Lavabit wasn't shutdown -- they chose to shutdown their services because they didn't want to be complicit in handing over users' private keys.
+AuthMA is different because it's merely a protocol, and AuthMA servers only collect and serve public registration information, and therefore have no secret information to share, and no ability to eavesdrop on user communications.

-In short, it is easy for attackers to infiltrate the web of trust and setup MiTM attacks against targeted individuals.
+In short, it is easy for attackers to infiltrate the web of trust and setup MiTM attacks against targeted individuals, as we are starting to see happen more often.

 Public keys are found in the WOT by searching for a chain of signed public key certificates.
 Keys which can be found with fewer hops are generally considered to be ``more trustworthy.''
 As such, a common metric for trustworthiness of a public key is the mean shortest distance (MSD) to all other keys.